shearichard/djangoroses/README.md

 ## Also with Django Rest Framework ##
 I've recently been learning how to use Ember.js and so I decided to use this project as a backend for some of my client-side Ember.js experiments.
 As a result I've introduced changes which expose a RESTful API using the Django Rest Framework primarily to allow me to build a Ember.js application which corresponds to the 'normal' Django interface offered by the pre-existing code.

+See the wiki for some information about using the API.

 --------------------------------